jspe406/pytorch_on_frontier/README.md

 ## Pytorch Env Variables

-`ROCR_VISIBLE_DEVICES`: controls visibility of the GPUs throught the Slurm workload manager.
+`ROCR_VISIBLE_DEVICES`: controls visibility of the GPUs through the Slurm workload manager.

 `WORLD_SIZE`: This variable represents the total number of processes participating in the job.
 It is essential for distributed training as it helps PyTorch understand the scale of the job.